 Any change becomes a part of the next Sprint or goes back to the product backlog based on the priority.
-Any misalignment against the acceptance criteria is re-estimated and becomes a part of next Sprint.
-Typically for two weeks Sprint this event is about 4 hours duration.
+Any misalignment against the acceptance criteria is re-estimated and becomes a part of the next Sprint.
+Typically for two weeks Sprint this event is about 4 hours in duration.

 This is called product backlog grooming.
-This way the Team and Product Owner align themselves to the changing environments.
+This way the Team and Product Owner align themselves with the changing environments.
 The essence of Agile is to embrace change and not to defend it.

 It allows the Team to focus on its overall performance and identify strategies for continuous improvement.
-It is evident that Team’s planning and commitment stabilizes anywhere between 2-3 Sprints as the Team refines their way of working.
+It is evident that Team’s planning and commitment stabilize anywhere between 2-3 Sprints as the Team refines their way of working.

 Again, Scrum Master facilitates this event and makes sure the improvements and decisions are implemented in the subsequent Sprints.
-Typically for two weeks Sprint this event is also about 4 hours duration.
+Typically for two weeks Sprint this event is also about 4 hours in duration.

 Every year more and more companies are switching to agile project management.
-However, most face difficulties in transition due to lack of understanding and improper tools.
+However, most face difficulties in transition due to a lack of understanding and improper tools.

-Our solution helps organizations to step up, adopt and realize the power of agility right from building Product Backlog, EPICs, User Stories, planning Releases, Sprints, Sprint Backlog, estimate Story Points, tracking Team Velocities and monitoring progress through Burn down or Burn up charts.
+Our solution helps organizations to step up, adopt and realize the power of agility right from building Product Backlog, Epics, User Stories, planning Releases, Sprints, Sprint Backlog, estimating Story Points, tracking Team Velocities, and monitoring progress through Burn down or Burn up charts.

 What more! we have collaboration built into our product that helps teams for swift communication and publish updates throughout the project.